SAP-samples/s4hana-cloud-extension-process-automation/README.md

 Welcome to your new project.

+cds compile srv --service all -o docs --to openapi

 It contains these folders and files, following our recommended project layout:

 File or Folder | Purpose